Screen Shot 2019-07-16 at 11.31.03 PM.png

 DIRECTOR • PRODUCER

+Her last award-winning feature doc, The New Public, aired on PBS, distributed by Kino Lorber.
 Her first critically-acclaimed doc, Pull Out, was an official selection of numerous national and international film festivals and is in development as a series for television.

 KALI HOLLOWAY